Nacho114/crowdbase/README.md

 For the database we followed this tutorial https://www.linkedin.com/pulse/serverless-api-aws-python-tutorial-felipe-ramos-da-silva/

 We used amazon lambda functions combined with dynamodb and aws API.
+The code for the lambda functions for get/put requetst can be found in the ```server/``` folder

 ## Website